AdaCore/spark2014/docs/ug/source/concurrency.rst

 deadlocks (which is enforced in Ravenscar using the priority ceiling protocol, see :ref:`Avoiding Deadlocks and Priority Ceiling Protocol`).

-|GNATprove| verifies that no potentially blocking action can be performed from
+|GNATprove| verifies that no potentially blocking action is performed from
 inside a protected subprogram in a modular way on a per subprogram basis.
 Thus, if a subprogram can perform a potentially blocking operation, every call to this subprogram from inside a protected subprogram will be flagged as a